 Most recently Courtney covered the Four Heroines in Tales of Hoffmann with Opera Orlando and debuted with the Imperial Symphony Orchestra as the soprano soloist in Handel's Messiah.
 She returned for a full production of Die Zauberflöte as the First Lady.
-In upcoming engagements, she joins Wilmington Concert Opera, covering Donna Anna in Don Giovanni, and later debuts with the Port Angeles Symphony in performances of Knoxville, Summer of 1915.
+In upcoming engagements, she joins Wilmington Concert Opera as Donna Anna in Don Giovanni, and later debuts with the Port Angeles Symphony in performances of Knoxville, Summer of 1915.

 For press kit and full bio, click below.